Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 2. Potential organizing principles that we would expect an [[Clarify Conceptual Framework|Ideal DAO (ID)]] to put into practice
 ### Updated on 2024-05-01

-Conduct a literature review of academic and grey lit. to identify relevant literature and answer the following prospective questions %%@charles: add questions as you see fit%%:
+Conduct a literature review of academic and grey lit. (still need to determine search strategies) to identify relevant literature and answer the following prospective questions %%@charles: add questions as you see fit%%:

 1. What principles can serve as guidance for good governance in DAOs?
 	- how do they reflect general principles for good gov ([from ISO standard](https://committee.iso.org/ISO_37000_Governance)) in organizations, and how do they expand upon them (in the digital context?)?
-2. What principles can serve as guidelines for how DAOs should be run (i.e., practices; or design?)?
+2. What principles can serve as guidelines for how DAOs should be run (i.e., practices; or design? operations?)?
 	2. Similar to [POSI](https://openscholarlyinfrastructure.org/about/)?
 	3. Should the principles put into practice the purpose of DAO organizing?
+	4. Should the principles be a set of ideals for the operation of DAOs like the [Rochdale principles](https://en.wikipedia.org/wiki/Rochdale_Principles)
 3. What are good and bad governance %%include other types of practices?%% practices in DAOs?
 	1. What are bad incidents that have befallen DAOs?
 	2. Can we go from practices to principles?